arkydon/Khasi/README.md

 # Essential Khasi Translations cheatsheet
-> Exceptions and special cases are not mentioned in this sheet
+> Exceptions, special cases, alternative translations are not mentioned in this sheet

 ## Seasons